activesince93/MediaPlayerRecyclerView/README.md

 # MediaPlayerRecyclerView
 Demo on how to maintain MediaPlayer and SeekBar in RecylerView.
-Edit Add topics